sjstretton/screwed/09-Corporations.md

 We propose that cooperative tax nations would pay only a 20% rate on imports ^[Corresponding to a 25% VAT rate, as the definition is inverse].
 This means in effect that payments made to compliant countries would be half-deductible for the purpose of coherence and ease.
 This clause would not apply to tax havens, which would lack all deductibility so as to discourage use.

+## Conclusions

+We propose to replace Corporation Tax and VAT with a 'cash flow' tax and taxation at source of all dividends.
+Whereas a corporation tax is a tax on 'economic profit', a cash flow tax is a tax on net receipts (i.e. retained cash flow).
+Cash-flow is a destination basis corporate tax, exempting exporters, capital investment and R&D but including interest payments.
+The basis of the cash flow tax is UK sales and borrowing minus costs, dividends, interest and principal repayments.
+It therefore exempts capital expenditure and exports.
+It is similar to a value added tax, where wage expenditures are deductible.
+The advantage of the cash flow tax is that can be applied to the financial sector and it encourages investment and exporters.
+With corporation tax, companies can move the jurisdiction they are registered in, and charge losses to high-tax locations and profits to low tax locations.
+With a cash flow tax, all sales in the UK are taxed, and only UK wage payments are deductible.
+It applies to all companies that sell in the UK, and 'transfer pricing' becomes irrelevant.
+It avoids the international 'race to the bottom' among corporate tax rates.

+****- Publicly quoted companies should have the option to pay the cash flow tax in shares.
+These shares would accrue to a sovereign wealth fund which would pay the Citizen's Dividend.- A 'monopoly charge' of 5% of the company value (proportional to value added sold to UK consumers,i.e. like VAT) would be imposed on all large companies and on trusts.
+This tax would be payable in shares to a sovereign wealth fund for children, so that1/20th of the shares of a company or trust would go to such a fund per year.- International wealth transparency tax of 0.1% of assets greater than 5 million pounds- Capital Gains Tax: If the tax paid on retained earnings is less than the average tax paid on dividends, company owners will have an incentive to retain those earnings within the company.
+The owner of the shares could later sell them.
+They would therefore pay less tax than if the earnings had been paid out as dividends.
+Capital gains tax on  shares ownership can be thought of as a crude way to prevent tax avoidance through this route.
+Capital gains tax also allows those who have achieved unearned capital value increases (for example, due to the fall in long-term interest rates) to contribute properly.
+Capital gains tax rates should be set consistently to  avoid tax advantages or disadvantages based on legal structure. - Applying an Immigration and Citizenship charge****